The following is a guest post to celebrate the release of M.D. Neu’s A New World–Conviction, the latest installment in his A New World series.

 When M.D.
 Neu isn’t writing, he works for a non-profit and travels with his biggest supporter and his harshest critic, Eric, his husband of eighteen plus years.

 Thanks to M.D.
 Neu for visiting the EMPATHY Series blog!
 You can check out his first visit to the site at this link.
 For more about M.D.
-Neu and his work, see the below links!
+Neu and his work, see the above links!